SebestianSije/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

      no label, should have a placeholder, and should take the full width.

    .. tip::
-      - Rely on the reference documentation for :ref:`structural components
+      - Refer to the documentation on :ref:`structural components
         <reference/view_architectures/form/structural>` and :ref:`the field component
         <reference/view_architectures/form/field>` in form views.
       - Add the :option:`--dev xml <odoo-bin --dev>` argument to the server start-up command to